-- 1. Length of attire: The length of shorts/skirts/dresses for 3rd-8th grade students must be below the middle of the thigh at all times, sitting and standing.
-Shirts, blouses, sweatshirts, etc. should always, even when sitting, touch below the tops of pants.
-A good check for shirts is if it cannot remain tucked in when arms are raised up over your head, then do not wear it. - 2.
-The following clothing items are not to be worn at school or school functions: - When jeggings, leggings, or tights are worn the bottom must be completely covered by a shirt, top or blouse. - Pants with holes above the knees must be covered or something worn underneath. - Any clothing with mesh, sheer, or see-through material. - Halter (strapless tops). - Muscle shirts. - Cut-off sleeves. - Cut-off shorts. - Disrespectful, disruptive, or suggestive messages on shirts. - Items advertising drugs, alcohol, tobacco, or bars. - Shoes with wheels in or on them. - Pajamas or other sleeping attire (unless otherwise specified). - No hats or sunglasses in buildings (unless otherwise specified). - No bandannas, rolled up pant legs, head or wrist bands, or sagging pants. - Bra straps and/or bras should not be visible. - 3.
-The following items can be worn with the following specifications: - Sleeveless shirts, shoulder straps must be two inches wide and must fit closely to the arms (no wide shoulder or side openings). - Flip-flops can be worn but are strongly discouraged.
-Most students at Woodall have PE every day and most also participate in recess every day as well.
+- 1. Length of attire: The length of shorts/skirts/dresses $3^{rd} 8^{th}$ grade students may not be shorter than the bottoms of your fist, when making a fist with your hands and placing your arms, shoulders relaxed, at your side. - 2.
+Shirts, blouses, sweatshirts, etc. should always, even when sitting, touch below the top of the pants.
+A good check for shirts is if it cannot remain tucked in when arms are raised up over our head, then do not wear it. - 3.
+The following clothing items are not to be worn at school or school functions: - Any clothing with mesh, sheer, or see-through material - Halter (strapless tops) - Cut-off shorts - Disrespectful, disruptive, or suggestive messages on shirts - Items advertising drugs, alcohol, tobacco, or bars. - Shoes with wheels in or on them. - Pajamas or other sleeping attire.
+(Appropriate only on a "pajama day" arranged by a student's teacher or a school wide spirit day) - No hoods on heads or sunglasses on while in buildings.
+Hats/caps may be worn in the classroom at the discretion of the teacher, as a fundraiser, or on a schoolwide spirit day. - Bras and/or bra straps should not be visible. - 4.
+The following items can be worn with the following specifications: - Sleeveless shirts, shoulder straps must be two inches wide and must fit closely to the arms (no wide shoulder or side openings). - Pants with holes up to two inches above the knee, may be worn without shorts/leggings underneath.
+Pants with holes higher than two inches above the knee will need either shorts, sliders, or leggings underneath.
+The length of the shorts/sliders must not be shorter that the bottoms of your fist, when making a fist with your hands and placing your arms, shoulders relaxed, at your side.